 This course introduces you to the principles of computer science and software development as a foundation of health informatics.
 Topics include computer architecture and organization, programming languages, computer programming, data structures and algorithm design, software life cycle, and software development cycle.

-Prerequisite: HINF 502 or equivalent knowledge upon program approval
+Prerequisite: HINF 502 or equivalent knowledge demonstrated on the placement examination.

 HINF 540 - Information Technology for Health Informatics 3 credits